FLASH SALE Get 20% OFF everything using the coupon code: FLASH20 View Pricing Plans →

 Need a Multilingual plugin for your website?
 We recommend TranslatePress PRO.
 With this plugin you can easily add a language selector, translate posts, pages, menus, widgets and much more.

-1. Change the Language of your WordPress Site
+1. Change the Language of Your WordPress Site

-Do you want to change some strings in English (i.e.: Read More, Designed by)?
-Then jump to step #4
+If you need to change some strings in English (i.e., “Read More”, “Designed by”), then jump to step #4.

 To translate a WordPress theme into a different language, you have to change the language of your WordPress site to the same language in which you plan to translate the theme.

-2. Download and Install TranslatePress Plugin
+2. Download and Install the TranslatePress Plugin

 You can use different tools to translate a theme, but our favorite is the TranslatePress plugin, which is very easy to use.
 Go ahead and install the plugin, and after that, make sure to activate it.